um-pdavila/acs_docs/docs/policies/policies.rst

 Suggestions:

 - computer and operating system you are using
-- your CCS account ID
+- your CCS account ID and the cluster you are using
 - complete path to your job script file, program, or job submission
 - complete path to output files (if any)
 - error message(s) received